 Are you an artist?
 Just google “Fountain Pen Art” and you can see the amazing art that can be made with a fountain pen.
 If you are looking to create art with your fountain pen, then look for pens and nibs that are very wet.

 Are you interested in calligraphy?
 Calligraphy is more than just good penmanship it is the art of writing.
 Fountain pens are a go-to source to begin doing calligraphy.
 You will want a fountain pen with a nib that is very responsive (a flexible nib).
-Another item to consider getting is an oblique pen holder (like this one).
+Another item to consider getting is an oblique pen holder (like these ones).
 This tool can take your calligraphy to the next level.
 It isn’t a fountain pen, but rather it holds your favorite nib at an angle so you can do writing at a slant easier.

 How much are you willing to spend on a pen?